Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 The kill switch shorts out the magneto to cut out the engine.
 Dirty or corroded contacts usually result in an inability to stop the engine rather than a problem with starting.

-Ideally you should detach one of the leads from the switch when testing the resistance in the on position because the resistance of the ignition module in parallel will affect readings.
-If the resistance is several tens of kilo-ohms however, this is ok because it means the switch is opening and not shorting out the ignition module.
-See this link for details on how to use a multimeter:
+Ideally, you should detach one of the leads from the switch when testing the resistance in the on position because the resistance of the ignition module in parallel will affect readings.
+If the resistance is several tens of kilo-ohms, however, this is okay because it means the switch is opening and not shorting out the ignition module.

 Multimeters from Amazon

-Useful for Checking Voltage, Current, Continuity and Fuses.
-You can buy a cheap meter like the Etekcity one below which will do the job adequately, or alternatively a more expensive model like the Fluke 113 which is recommended for general purpose home/auto maintenance.
+Useful for checking voltage, current, continuity, and fuses.
+You can buy a cheap meter like Innova which will do the job adequately, or alternatively a more expensive model like the Fluke 113 which is recommended for general purpose home/auto maintenance.
 By paying more you get better accuracy, plus the option of getting the meter calibrated/repaired.